Urigo/angular-meteor/README.md

 #### With Meteor 1.3:

 Before installing any Angular2-Meteor's NPMs, we recommend to have Angular 2 NPM and its peer dependencies added in your `package.json`.
-The list you can find here.
+The list you can find [here](https://github.com/Urigo/angular2-meteor/blob/master/package.json#L25).
-It makes the change to get "unmet peer dependency" warning is minimum for future packages updates.
+It makes the chance to get "unmet peer dependency" warning is minimum for the future package updates.

-Then, install Angular2-Meteor's NPMs:
+After, you are ready to install Angular2-Meteor's NPMs:
 ````
     npm install angular2-meteor --save
     npm install angular2-meteor-auto-bootstrap --save
 ````

-These NMPs work with another one useful Meteor package - `angular2-compilers`.
+You'd likely prefer to install another one Meteor package as well  — `angular2-compilers`.
 This package adds own HTML processor and TypeScript compiler to a Meteor app.
-TypeScript is a language that makes development with Angular 2 really easy, and the only one fully supported by this project currently.
-So one of the prerequisites is to run:
+TypeScript is a language that makes development with Angular 2 really easy, and the only one fully supported by the Angular2-Meteor currently.
+So one of the prerequisites will be to run:
 ````
    meteor add angular2-compilers
 ````